-Each current member of the Compensation Committee is expected to serve on the committee through 2018 if re-elected to the Board.
+Each current member of the Compensation Committee is expected to serve on the committee until our annual meeting of shareholders in 2020 if re-elected to the Board.
 Each of the members is considered "independent" according to the Nasdaq listing requirements, an "outside" director pursuant to Section 162(m) of the Internal Revenue Code (the "Code") and a "non-employee" director under Section 16 of the Securities Exchange Act of 1934.